CONSUMER MEDICINE INFORMATION

 some vaccines (injections to prevent you getting a certain disease)

-Daunorubicin is given by a slow injection into a vein.
-It must only be given by a doctor or nurse.
+Daunorubicin is given by a slow into a vein.
+It must only be given by a doctor or

 If you are given too much (overdose)

-Overdose is unlikely, as Daunorubicin Injection is given in hospital under the supervision of a doctor.
+Overdose is unlikely, as Daunorubicin is given in hospital under the supervision of

-Immediately telephone your doctor or the Poisons Information Centre (Phone Australia 13 11 26 or New Zealand 0800 POISON or
+your doctor or the Poisons Information Centre (Phone Australia 13 11 26) for advice

 Ask your doctor if you have any concerns.